How do people living with sight impairment experience nature during their lives?

 The final output is audio description and visual awareness guidance for staff and volunteers keen to support multisensory visitor experiences at natural heritage settings.
 This was produced in collaboration with VocalEyes, the RSPB and Andy Shipley.
 Refined through a series of “Nature Narratives” training workshops at four case study sites around the country, this guidance aims to build capacity to welcome and support inclusive multisensory nature experiences amongst people with sight impairment, whilst also raising awareness of these types of settings as places for everyone.

 If you would like hard copies of any of these outputs or would like to feedback on the content, please do get in touch via: Sarah.Bell@exeter.ac.uk.

 Although the funded phase of the project is now complete, we are always keen to explore opportunities to build on and extend these collaborations and activities, so do please get in touch if this is of interest.

 Can we foster more critical approaches to human health, wellbeing and nature?

 We were recently asked to write a 500-word summary of the key knowledge contributions of the Sensing Nature project, and realised how challenging it is to narrow down two years of intensive work—and many hours of rich interview discussion—into such a small space!

-However, having done so, we wanted to share an edited version here, in the hope that it might inspire more critical approaches to human health, wellbeing and nature in future research and practice.
+So we wanted to share an extended version here, in the hope that it might inspire more critical approaches to human health, wellbeing and nature in future research and practice.

 If you would like to find out more about this study or to feedback on how you have used any of the outputs, we'd love to hear from you.